nextcloud/documentation/developer_manual/design/navigation.rst

 Introduction
 -------------

-A 'new' button is just a stylised button located above the navigation part of your app.
+A primary action button is just a stylised button located above the navigation part of your app.
-It can be tied to whatever you want as long as it follow those simple rules.
 The goal is to have an homogeneity of design across all apps using this button.

 Basic layout